VazkiiMods/Psi/README.md

 ### License

-Psi Starless and the original mod is licensed under the [Psi License](http://psi.vazkii.net/license.php).
+Psi Starless and the original mod are licensed under the [Psi License](http://psi.vazkii.net/license.php).